 1973-S Penny Value

-The 1973-S penny holds special historical significance, with a mintage of only 319,937,634.
-This marks one of the final phases of the San Francisco Mint’s production of circulating pennies—the Mint discontinued Lincoln pennies after 1974.
+The 1973-S penny holds special significance with a mintage of approximately 319,937,634 — a fraction of what Philadelphia and Denver produced.
+This marks one of the final years the San Francisco Mint produced business-strike cents for circulation, as it shifted exclusively to proof production after 1974.

 1973-S Penny (RD) Price/Grade Chart